abathur8bit/coco/dart6809/README.md

 feel.
 I haven't built a decent console app before so this might be a good project for it.

+I had started [cocojem](https://github.com/abathur8bit/cocojem) but decided to drop the idea of using Java Swing.
+While I love using Java, Swing is too old now.
+Dart and Flutter are way better these days.

 # Goals
 First goal is to get the CPU, memory, and unit tests working with a handful of instructions.
 Next would be to get a text view of 0x400-0x5FF, the default 32x16 text display of a Coco.